 By Xie Shang

-As Christians, we are all familiar with the word “.”
-Because we pray in the holy name of every day, we believe the is Christ.
-Then why do we call the Lord Jesus “Christ?”
+As Christians, we are all familiar with the word “,” because we pray in the holy name of every day.
+Then why do we call the “Christ?”
 What does Christ mean?
 Some people may say, “Christ means the anointed One.”
 Some say, “Christ is .”
 Everyone has his own opinion.
 Regarding these opinions, have you ever thought: According to the records in the Old Testament, Jehovah God called those who were used by Him the son of man.
 Were those who God used and called the son of man, Christ?
-Just as the records, “And he said to me, Son of man, stand on your feet, and I will speak to you” (Ezekiel 2:1).
+Just as the Bible records, “And he said to me, Son of man, stand on your feet, and I will speak to you” (Ezekiel 2:1).
 “And he said to me, Son of man, have you seen this?”
 (Ezekiel 47:6).
 Here, Jehovah God called Ezekiel the son of man.
 Then was he Christ?
 In the Old Testament, those who were used by Jehovah God to do work were prophets, priests, ect.
 God called them the son of man.
 So, were they Christ?
 The answer is “no.” If we say Christ means the anointed One, then what about all the kings and priests in the Old Testament who were also the anointed ones?
 Why weren’t they Christ?
 Maybe we all have many confusions about what Christ means, so let’s discuss this question: What on earth does Christ mean?

 Now we may understand more about what Christ means, but we need to continuously seek and ponder this aspect of the truth.
 Only thus can we deepen our understanding of this truth and welcome our groom—Christ of the last days!